 Rule Criteria Response 3.4 Materials and Finishes There is no applicable rule.
 C7 Criteria Met Building materials and finishes provide for visual expression and interest.
 Where extensive glass or solid wall facades are incorporated in buildings: Refer to DA-31-01 for materials and finishes. a) transparency is maximized The commercial frontage has transparent glazing.
-Residential frontages minimise transparency for privacy. b) reflectivity is minimized The dwellings have moveable screens that will minimise reflectivity at critical times. c) shadow profiles or visible joint detailing are included Visible joint details are illustrated in the perspective drawings. d) visually interesting building elements are applied through the use of elements such as colour, articulation, materials selection, shadows or deep framing profiles.
+Residential frontages minimise transparency for privacy. b) reflectivity is minimized The dwellings have moveable screens that will minimise reflectivity at critical times. c) shadow profiles or visible joint detailing are included c) Visible joint details are illustrated in the perspective drawings. d) visually interesting building elements are applied through the use of elements such as colour, articulation, materials selection, shadows or deep framing profiles.
 The building includes curved walls, interesting angles, colour variation, variable setbacks and a number of other features to ensure that it is visually interesting.
 3.5 Storage R8 C8 Not Applicable.
 Outdoor storage areas comply with all of the following: a) are located behind the building line b) are screened from view from any road or other public area c) do not encroach on car-parking areas, driveways, or Where the proposed use requires open areas for storage of goods and materials, adequate provision is included in the design and layout of the site for these areas, and they do not encroach on car parking, driveways or landscaped areas.
 Outdoor storage areas are not proposed.

-Rule Criteria Response 3.6 Wind There is no applicable rule. С9 Not Applicable.
+Rule Criteria Response 3.6 Wind There is no applicable rule.
+C9 Criteria Met.
 This criterion applies to buildings with a height of building greater than 19m but less than 28m.
-The proposed building is taller than 28 metres.
+The proposed building is just over 25 metres tall.
 The wind patterns associated with the proposed building will not unreasonably reduce the safety and comfort of people in the public realm or other open spaces associated with the development, compared with a similar building on the site with a height of building of 19m.
+A Pedestrian Wind Assessment has been prepared by RWDI.
+The assessment includes recommendations to ameliorate potential negative wind conditions and these recommendations have been incorporated into the design.
 Compliance with this criterion will be demonstrated by a wind assessment report prepared by a suitably qualified person.
-R10 Rule Met This rule applies to buildings with a height of building greater than 28m.
+R10 Not Applicable This rule applies to buildings with a height of building greater than 28m.
 This is a mandatory requirement.
 There is no applicable criterion.
-As a consequence of the proposed development wind speeds do not exceed the following: a) adjacent main pedestrian areas and routes (as defined in the relevant precinct code) -10m/s a) Not applicable.
-The Casey Precinct Code does not identify main pedestrian areas and routes. b) all other adjacent streets and public places -16 m/s. b) Refer to Pedestrian Wind Assessment prepared by Compliance with this rule is demonstrated by a wind assessment report prepared by a suitably qualified person RWDI, which includes recommendations to ameliorate potential negative wind conditions.
-3.7 Ventilation R11 Rule Met This rule applies to buildings used or proposed to be used for one or more of the following: This is a mandatory requirement.
+The proposed building is not taller than 28 metres.
+As a consequence of the proposed development wind speeds do not exceed the following: a) adjacent main pedestrian areas and routes (as defined in the relevant precinct code) -10m/s b) all other adjacent streets and public places -16 m/s.
+Compliance with this rule is demonstrated by a wind assessment report prepared by a suitably qualified person 3.7 Ventilation R11 Rule Met This rule applies to buildings used or proposed to be used for one or more of the following: This is a mandatory requirement.
 There is no applicable criterion.
-The ground floor commercial spaces will be capable of being used for food retail or restaurant uses. a) food retail b) restaurant.
-Exhaust and ventilation systems designed to meet AS 1668.1 would be included as part of future fit-outs.
-All exhaust and ventilation systems are installed and operated to comply with Australian Standard AS1668.1 The Use of Ventilation and Airconditioning in Buildings.
+The ground floor commercial spaces will be capable of being used for food retail or restaurant uses. a) food retail Exhaust and ventilation systems designed to meet AS 1668.1 would be included as part of future fit-outs. b) restaurant. · All exhaust and ventilation systems are installed and operated to comply with Australian Standard AS1668.1 The Use of Ventilation and Airconditioning in Buildings.
 Sufficient floor to ceiling heights are provided to cater for these requirements.